Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Expect.md

 > **toBePositive**(): `any`

-Defined in: node\_modules/jest-extended/types/index.d.ts:199
+Defined in: node\_modules/jest-extended/types/index.d.ts:204

-Use `.toBePositive` when checking if a value is a positive `Number`.
+Use `.toBePositive` when checking if a value is a positive `Number` or `BigInt`.

 #### Returns